johanneshorak/SAT/README.md

 Currently H and T_Gnd have to be specified, however, both can be estimated from T_A, G and v_10 as has been done in Horak et al 2017.

 5) Create a scenario file

-This is not necessary, the above information is enough to run the model from command line (while specifying the definition files and, e.g. initial temperature, duration of the model run, ...).
+The above information is enough to run the model from command line (while specifying the definition files and, e.g. initial temperature, duration of the model run, ...).
 A more convinient way to do so is to generate a scenario file that tells the model which definition files should be used for a model run and what values other parameters should have.
 See, for instance, the scenario file [./example/scenario_xmpl.opt](./example/scenario_xmpl.opt).

    - outpath ... path where the model output is stored
    - forcing_file ... path and filename of the forcing file